kisira/webobs-deployment/README.md

 ### Installation

-1. Download both Webobs and MATLAB in the same folder as the Vagrantfile edit the vagrant file to reflect the version of Webobs and MATLAB as appropriate.
+1. Download both WebObs and MATLAB in the same folder as the Vagrantfile edit the vagrant file to reflect the version of WebObs and MATLAB as appropriate.
     Do this by changing the values of the WEBOBS and MATLAB variables Please see the Vagrantfile.libvirt for examples
     These variables are on lines 30 and 32 of the Vagrantfile.libvirt